Drivers with Disabilities in VermontPage Overview

 - Is stricken with a Class III or Class IV heart condition as defined by the American Heart Association.

 - Whose mobility is significantly hampered by an arthritic, orthopedic, or neurological situation.

 Vermont honors disabled license plates and placards from all other states.

 - Depending on your need, you must either complete a Vermont Temporary Disabled Parking Placard Application and Medical Form (Form TA-VL-38) or a Disabled Parking Placard Application (Form TA-VL-120) (permanent).
 Both can be either downloaded or collected from a Vermont DMV office.

 - All applications must be accompanied by a physician-signed Universal Medical Evaluation/Progress Report (Form TA-VS-113).
-Unless your physician explicitly states that your condition is permanent, you will have to resubmit a new Universal Medical Evaluation form every four years for a placard and at every third registration renewal for plates.
+Unless your physician explicitly states that your condition is permanent, you will have to resubmit a new Universal Medical Evaluation/Progress Report (Form TA-VS-113) to renew your plates.

 Should you become temporarily disabled, you will be eligible to apply for a disabled parking placard.
 All you must do is complete the appropriately named Temporary Disabled Parking Placard Application and Medical Form (Form TA-VL-38) and have it signed by your physician.
 All placards must be displayed in the lower right-hand corner of your windshield.

 A vehicle displaying disabled plates or placards may park indefinitely, and for free, in a parking space that normally has a time limit.
 This does not apply to no-parking or no-standing zones or those reserved for special vehicles.
 A vehicle with disabled plates or placards may also park in reserved disabled parking spaces.